 - My appearance will change many times during my life and I will appreciate it at every stage and age.

-Easy Ways to Start Practicing Body Neutrality
+Other Ways to Practice Body Neutrality

 1. Stop talking about your body.
 This includes thoughts and conversations with yourself and others.
 Don’t berate yourself when a pair of pants feels tight.
 Instead just change into a more comfortable pair.
 Stop engaging in conversations about bodies.